-- (1) Where a person - - (a) wishes to make a request to a public body or relevant private body; or - (b) has made a request to a public body or relevant private body that does not comply with the requirements of this Act - the information officer must take all necessary steps to assist the person, free of charge, to make the request in a manner that complies with this Act.
+- (1) Where a person - - (a) wishes to make a request to an information holder; or - (b) has made a request to an information holder that does not comply with the requirements of this Act - the information officer must take all necessary steps to assist the person, free of charge, to make the request in a manner that complies with this Act.

-(2) Where a request has been made by a person living with a disability, the information officer must take all necessary steps to assist the person to make the request in a manner that meets their needs.
+(2) Where a request has been made by a person with a disability, the information officer must take all necessary steps to assist the person to make the request in a manner that meets their needs.